 IV.
-Calendar of Duties (month by month)
+Calendar of Personnel-Related Chairs' Duties

-Notes: The Office of the Registrar publishes a detailed schedule of dates for each scheduling cycle.
-This calendar omits dates for tenure-track hiring requests.
-The due dates for those submissions will be established and disseminated by ACAS in Fall 2018.
+Note: This calendar omits dates for tenure-track hiring requests.
+The due dates for those submissions will be established and disseminated by ACAS in Fall 2020.

-September:
+September

-- ✓ September 15: Verification of annual conversation forms are due no later than this date for tenure-track faculty, faculty on term appointments, ISLs and senior ISLs, and associate professors in the 2nd and 5th years after they receive tenure (for previous academic year.) - ✓ Mid September: Deadline to submit Spring course schedule
+✓ September 15: Verification of annual conversation forms are due no later than this date for tenure-track faculty, faculty on term appointments, ISLs and senior ISLs, and associate professors in the 2nd and 5th years after they receive tenure (for previous academic year.)

-October:
+October

-- ✓ October 15: R & P recommendations for candidates standing for tenure are due. - ✓ October 15: Names of any candidates standing for early promotion in the spring are due.
+- ✓ October 15: R&P recommendations for candidates standing for tenure are due. - October 15: Names of any candidates standing for early promotion (to full professor) in the spring are due.